unrealwork/atsd-use-cases/USMortality/README.md

 The processing of datasets using Axibase Time Series Database (ATSD) is straight forward.
 Processing the same data with ATSD is less time consuming because its collection tool has built-in heuristics to handle the format in which data.gov datasets are published, namely the Socrata Open Data Format.
-When loading data for a particular dataset the collector uses Socrata metadata to understand the meaning of columns and automatically extract dates, times, and categories from the data files.
+When loading data for a particular dataset, the collector uses Socrata metadata to understand the meaning of columns and automatically extract dates, times, and categories from the data files.
 Besides, ATSD stores the data in the user's own database so that this public data can be combined with internal data sources as well as mixed and matched across different datasets.
 Once you install ATSD, you **don't** have to: